silverailscolo/ejb/_posts/en-us/2024-08-03-whisper-smart-fan.md

 From the fan I ran 2x2 wires in a piece of UTP-cable to power the Atom with 5V= and connect two pins to control the fan.
 You need just a single line of four 2.54 mm female sockets at the back of the Atom, see picture.
 GPIO25 (orange) is our PWM-output.
 GPIO21 (orange/white) is used as input for the tacho pulse from the fan.

 After booting, the color of the Lite indicates the CO<sub>2</sub>-level (Green < 500, Red > 800).
 The brightness of the led shows the fan speed: brighter = faster.
 A click on the button will set fan operation to manual and increase the speed by 10%.
-When at 80% the next click sets operation to Automatic, The next click turns the fan off eg. for when you are away for a couple of days.
+When at 80% the next click sets operation to Automatic, The next click turns the fan off e.g. for when you are away for a couple of days.

 ### Atom Lite code